UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/2-file_types.md

 chrX	30691567	30692445
 ```

+These two regions were obtained as [enriched for FOXP3 binding within the gene *GK*](https://www.ncbi.nlm.nih.gov/pubmed/20554955).

-1. Now you've saved the file, head to the UCSC browser at [https://genome.ucsc.edu/cgi-bin/hgGateway](https://genome.ucsc.edu/cgi-bin/hgGateway).
+1. Now you've saved the file (see the bash workshop text editor [notes](https://uofabioinformaticshub.github.io/BASH-Intro/notes/3_sed_awk_grep.html#command-line-interface-cli-text-editors-for-small-ish-files)), head to the UCSC browser at [https://genome.ucsc.edu/cgi-bin/hgGateway](https://genome.ucsc.edu/cgi-bin/hgGateway).
 Ensure you are using the `hg38` genome build.
 2. Enter the gene GK in the `Position/Search Term` text box, then just click on any of the links returned by the search.
 3. Find the button labelled `hide all` and click it.
 4. Under `Genes and Gene Predictions`, find `GENCODE v24` and select `full` using the drop-down menu